MooersLab/Curve-fitting-software/README.md

 - <A href="http://boomer.org"> boomer</A> a pharmokinetic package by David Bourne  Ph.D.
 OUHSC College of Pharmacy
 - <A href="http://fityk.nieto.pl"> fityk</a> Now free.
 Nonlinear curve fitting for scientists.
 Available in macports.
-- <A href="https://ggplot2.tidyverse.org/"> ggplot </a> Implements the grammar of graphics.
-Available in R and Python.
+- <A href="https://ggplot2.tidyverse.org/"> ggplot2 </a> Implements the grammar of graphics in R. See plotnine below for one several Python implementations.
 - <A href="http://en.wikipedia.org/wiki/Gnuplot"> gnuplot wikipedia</A> open source, free.
 Built by scientists.
 - <A href="http://gnuplot.info"> Gnuplot main page </a> Do not be put off by the 1990s webpage.
 Underrated.
 Provides exquisite control over the output.
 Has a vast collection of examples and scripts.
 Available in macports.
 - <A href="http://pdb.finkproject.org/pdb/package.php/qgfe"> qgfe</A> GUI for gnuplot</A> open source, free.